Formaldehyde: Interstellar formaldehyde

-HCN, HNC, H_{2}CO, and dust have also been observed inside the comae of comets C/2012 F6 (Lemmon) and C/2012 S1 (ISON).
+HCN, HNC, H2CO, and dust have also been observed inside the comae of comets C/2012 F6 (Lemmon) and C/2012 S1 (ISON).

 Synthesis and industrial production

 Laboratory synthesis

-Formaldehyde was discovered in 1859 by the Russian chemist Aleksandr Butlerov (1828–1886) when he attempted to synthesize methanediol ("methylene glycol") from iodomethane and silver oxalate.
-In his paper, Butlerov referred to formaldehyde as "dioxymethylen" (methylene dioxide) because his empirical formula for it was incorrect, as atomic weights were not precisely determined until the Karlsruhe Congress.
+Formaldehyde was discovered in 1859 by the Russian chemist Aleksandr Butlerov (1828–1886) when he tried to synthesize methanediol ("methylene glycol") from iodomethane and silver oxalate.
+In his paper, Butlerov called formaldehyde "dioxymethylen" (methylene dioxide) because his empirical formula for it was incorrect, as atomic weights were not precisely determined until the Karlsruhe Congress.

-The compound was identified as an aldehyde by August Wilhelm von Hofmann, who first announced its production by passing methanol vapor in air over hot platinum wire.
-With modifications, Hofmann's method remains the basis of the present day industrial route.
+August Wilhelm von Hofmann first identified the compound as an aldehyde.
+He announced its production by passing methanol vapor in air over hot platinum wire.
+With modifications, Hofmann's method remains the basis of the modern industrial route.

 Solution routes to formaldehyde also entail oxidation of methanol or iodomethane.